-Relieved, hesitant and 'absolutely worn down': Reactions of Kiwis overseas to NZ border opening date
+'Absolutely worn down': The Kiwis who can now come home after 'bittersweet' MIQ decision

-A New Zealand midwife who has been trying to return from Australia since June says she is finally "not anxious anymore", after today's announcement of the border reopening.
+A New Zealand midwife who has been trying to return from Australia since June says she is finally "not anxious any more", after the announcement of the border reopening.

-Yesterday Prime Minister Jacinda Ardern outlined New Zealand's five-stage plan to reopen the border, beginning with bring Kiwis in Australia home from February 28.
+Prime Minister Jacinda Ardern has outlined New Zealand's five-stage plan to reopen the border, beginning with bring Kiwis in Australia home from February 28.

 Kiwi midwife Teresa Walsh has been working in Australia through the pandemic and says she has applied for a spot in MIQ eight times in the past six months, a process which she described as "absolutely soul destroying".